MaazGhazi/FocusHub/README.md

 # FocusHub
-This tool will see if a user is focused
+This tool will see if a user is focused!